basiliscos/cpp-bredis/README.md

     "subscribe", "channel-1", "channel-2"
 };
 ...
-// write command, so the subscribe_cmd
+// write the command, so the subscribe_cmd
-// will be no longer required
+// will be no longer be required
 ...;
 bredis::marker_helpers::check_subscription<Iterator>
     check_subscription{std::move(subscribe_cmd)};